Nathan Grey (rugby union): Career

 After leaving the Waratahs, Grey spent five years in Japan.
 Commencing in 2005, Grey played for Kyushu Electric Power Company's Kyuden Voltex, in Fukuoka.
 As player-coach he helped Kyuden achieve promotion to the Top League for the 2007-8 season.

 In April 2010, Grey became the Melbourne Rebels first defence (or skills) Coach.
 The 2011 Super Rugby season was the Rebels first in Super Rugby.
-Gray had been recruited by Rebels founding coach Rod Macqueen.
+Grey had been recruited by Rebels founding coach Rod Macqueen.
 Stirling Mortlock became captain.
 After the 2011 season Macqueen handed over to Damien Hill who promoted Grey to Assistant Coach in preparation for 2012.

 However, in 2013, Grey was recruited by newly appointed Waratahs head coach Michael Cheika for the 2013 Super Rugby season.
 He had a massive influence on the team in his debut season, improving the Waratahs defence to secure 9th in the standings with a better points for than against.
 In 2014, he helped guide the Waratahs to their first ever Super Rugby title, which included the Waratahs having a home grand final as they finished top of the standings after the regular season.
 In February 2015, he was appointed as defence coach for the Australian national side for the 2015 Rugby World Cup by newly appointed head coach Michael Cheika.

 During the 2015 Super Rugby season, Grey's defensive structures were challenged, with the Waratahs leaking 41 tries, almost double the amount of the 2013 Season, 24.
 He was heavily criticised after the 35–17 loss to the Highlanders in the semi-final in Sydney, having conceded 20 points in the second half of the match to see the Waratahs knocked out of the tournament.